wireapp/charon/README.md

     --header "content-type: application/json" \
     --data '{"text": "hello world"}'
 ```

+For registering new bot, one can use [CLI](https://github.com/wireapp/charon-webhook-cli).

 ## Example
 Example bot with complete CLI and description can be found [here](https://github.com/LukasForst/slack-onboarding-bot).